 The RBC count method comes under haemocytometry, which quantitatively measures the number of RBCs in a blood sample.
 Haemocytometer or Neubauer’s chamber slide is a manual method to count RBCs.

-Nowadays, more accurate or automated devices have been developed like electrometric and photometric counter that can count the cell constituents of the blood sample.
+Nowadays, more accurate or automated devices have been developed like electrometric and photometric counters that can count the cell constituents of the blood sample.

 In this context, we will discuss the requirements, preparations and procedure of the RBC count through Neubauer’s chamber.
 You will also get to know the formula for calculating the number of RBCs.